-The Go Volunteer Expo made a successful return last weekend (April 6 & 7) with a simple, but powerful goal: ‘To help more Filipinos discover themselves through volunteerism.’
+The Go Volunteer Expo made a successful return last weekend (April 6 and 7) with a simple but powerful goal: ‘To help more Filipinos discover themselves through volunteerism.’

-There was a time when volunteering wasn’t accessible for all.
-Even to those who are ready.
+There was a time when volunteering wasn’t accessible for all, even to those who are ready.
 Which is why ten years ago, Bel Padlan and JB Tan founded iVolunteer Philippines.
-Since then, the organization has helped thousands of Filipino volunteers form a lasting bond with the communities and NGOs that also support their advocacy.
+Since then, the organization has helped thousands of Filipino volunteers form a lasting bond with the communities and NGOs that share the dream of a better Philippines.

 Entering its 10th year, it’s almost inevitable that iVolunteer would bring back The Go Volunteer Expo.
 After all, it’s the perfect event for our NGO partners and Filipinos from all walks of life to just meet each other and discover what it is that they have in common.